porfiriopartida/lobsdeck/README.md

 I have to update this but instead of importing I'm adding https://github.com/Twasi/websocket-obs-java code to mine, this was not meant to be src controlled so...
 I'll fix it asap to be a dependency );

+Use this code as is, just honor the Twasi library license, I don't mind what you use this for.